open/close all folders

 - Masque of the Red Death is a standalone expansion for Dungeons & Dragons' Ravenloft campaign setting, set in the "real" world circa 1890, but with Gothic horror underpinnings.

 - Rippers is about late Victorian monster hunters.

 - Unhallowed Metropolis, set in a future dystopian version of Victorian London.

-- Echo Bazaar is set in a Victorian London ruled by a shadowy cabal of nonhuman entities and full of things like devils, golems, and talking rats.
+- Fallen London and its spinoff Sunless Sea are set in a Victorian London ruled by a shadowy cabal of nonhuman entities and full of things like devils, golems, and talking rats.

 - Bloodborne is set in the Victorian-Gothic city of Yharnam in the midst of a lycanthrope outbreak, and includes magical dreamlands, witches, spells, curses and otherworldly beings to round out the supernatural elements of the world.
 Halfway through the game the genre makes a shift to Cosmic Horror Story however.

 - Dishonored straddles the divide between this and Steampunk, with advanced technology based on whale oil on the latter side and supernatural elements like the Outsider and his "gifts" on the former.